 Residents attend the BIDMC conferences in addition to the mandatory conferences at Lahey Hospital & Medical Center.
 This double exposure to teaching conferences and to cases seen within the urban university setting greatly enhance the depth and breadth of plastic surgery knowledge.

 The junior year rotation at Boston Children’s Hospital is designed to provide broad exposure to pediatric plastic surgical problems, including cleft lip and palate, craniofacial anomalies and vascular abnormalities.
 Residents will have additional exposure to oral/maxillofacial surgical problems in conference and the operating room as provided by the expertise of the surgeons there.

-The senior year rotation at Boston Medical Center (BMC) is a unique educational opportunity that focuses on trauma reconstruction in an underserved urban, inner-city environment.
+Boston Medical Center (BMC)is offered as an elective.
+It is a unique educational opportunity that focuses on trauma reconstruction in an underserved urban, inner-city environment.
 BMC is the receiving hospital for the underserved population in Boston and has a complex and diverse patient population.